 KIF1A.ORG has grown impressively and continues to admirably support and represent the KIF1A community.
 Here in Washington, D.C., KIF1A.ORG reliably supports not only their own community in policymaking conversations, but contributes a valuable voice to discussions on how best to improve the lives of the 25-30 million Americans living with a rare disease.

-— Paul Melmeyer, Director of Federal Policy at National Organization for Rare Disorders
+— Paul Melmeyer, Former Director of Federal Policy at National Organization for Rare Disorders

 It has become critically important for patient organizations to be prepared partners for future research and drug development collaborations.
 Luke Rosen and the KIF1A community have become an important example of a progressive and readied patient community.
 Luke has helped coordinate patients and families within the KIF1A disease community, has built early collaborations with clinical researchers, and has educated and prepared the community to be readied to participate in research efforts.